oracle/oracle-database-operator/README.md

 # Oracle Database Operator for Kubernetes

-## Make Oracle Database Kubernetes-Native
+## Make Oracle Database Kubernetes Native - An Overview

 As part of Oracle's resolution to make Oracle Database Kubernetes-native (that is, observable and operable by Kubernetes), Oracle is announcing _Oracle Database Operator for Kubernetes_ (`OraOperator`).